christo/kick-assembler-acbg/development.md

 ### Parser Features
 * grammar: pseudo commands
-* grammar: addressing modes - we can detect legal addressing modes
 * scopes for labels can have subscripts as per section 9.8 of manual @v5.16 e.g. `sta loop2[i].color+1`
-* PSI test suite - assertions about the parse tree
-    * complete coverage of operator precedence
-    * semicolons can terminate labels, statements or blocks (seemingly anything)
-* kick parity: the following feel like problems in kick
+* kick parity: the following feel like problems in kick that should be reproduced
     * invalid macro invocation syntax: space between macro name and open paren
     * no whitespace allowed between prefix logical not and operand

+### Testing and Development Features

 * clean up `KickAssembler.flex` to remove duplication (how?)
-* grammar: uppercase mnemonics - kick doesn't support. maybe we should parse them and offer fix? identifiers)

-### Testing and Development Features

 * generally, all features of sublime plugin (anectodally identified as "best")
 * Set up a jig to automatically verify which versions of KickAss.jar a given project can build with (as a way of locating suitable test source) see also parsing asmInfo